ndorvillearnold/todo-mvc-auth-local/README.md

 # console log so i can see whats coming on the screen to see if all the pages are connected

+server talks to router
+router talks to controllers
+contoller talks to both model and views to loop all around view talks back to the server (submitting forms, etc)

+only add auth if need to authenticate

 # Things to add

+-tailwind images

 - Create a `.env` file and add the following as `key: value`